A Teacher (miniseries)

 A Teacher is an American drama television miniseries created by Hannah Fidell based on her film of the same name.
 The series stars Kate Mara and Nick Robinson.
 It is produced by FX and premiered on sister streaming service FX on Hulu on November 10, 2020.
 Critical reception to the miniseries was generally positive.
 The characterization of the two leads, performances, pacing, and expansion over the original were largely seen as improvements upon the film, while the ending was generally criticized for its rushed nature.

 Premise

-Set in the span of 10 years, this series follows a female English teacher in her early 30s as she begins to groom and abuse her 17-year-old male student in the fictional high school of Westerbrook in Austin, Texas.
+Set in the span of 11 years, this series follows a female English teacher in her early 30s as the two begin an illicit abusive relationship in the fictional school of Westerbrook High in Austin, Texas.